Ual97/AirBnB_clone/README.md

 ## Description

 To summarize, this project is part of a series of projects dedicated to create a prototype version of the popular AirBnB service for learning purposes.
 Specifically, what recalls in this project is a console which allows the user to create, save, or load classes that already exist and were made for later usage.
-As said, this will be implemented later on next projects.
+This will be implemented later on next projects.

 ## Installation